SAP-archive/iot-edge-samples/streaming-aggregation/README.md

       "persist": true
     },
 ```
-2. Now you need to configure the rule section to indicate that AVG calculated for sensor profiles Temperature_0_1 and Humidity_0_1 should be sent to rules TempAvg and HumdAvg respectively.
+2. Next, configure the rule section to indicate that AVG calculated for sensor profiles Temperature_0_1 and Humidity_0_1 should be sent to rules TempAvg and HumdAvg respectively.
 ```json
     {
       "ruleId": "TempAvg",